 Given that it is 'Stress Awareness Month' in April.
 It is the perfect time to learn more about this important issue!

-There are a multitude of negative effects that stress can have on our health.
+There is a multitude of negative physical symptoms that stress can have on our health.
 Stress can lead to physical and mental problems as well as changes in our behaviour [i].

-What is Stress Awareness Month 2022 and When is it?
+What is stress awareness month and when is it?

-Stress Awareness Month 2022 takes place in April (and has done since 1992) to draw more attention to the 'modern stress epidemic' according to the official website.
-Each year revolves around a new theme with 2022 being about 'Community'
+Stress Awareness Month takes place in April (and has done so since 1992) to draw more attention to the 'modern stress epidemic' and the effects of stress, according to the official website.
+Each year will also revolve around a new theme.

-Stress can have many implications on our physical and mental health, including headaches, chest pains, sexual problems, concentration issues, feelings of being overwhelmed/worrying, issues relating to sleeping too little or too much, drinking and much more [i].
+Stress can have many implications on our mental health and cause physical symptoms, including headaches, chest pains, sexual problems, concentration issues, feelings of being overwhelmed/worrying, issues relating to sleeping too little or too much, drinking and much more [i].